+Related Literature.
 Our results contribute to a growing literature that examines the impacts of political institutions on social norms and culture more generally.
 This literature typically studies the long-run impact of political institutions (e.g., Lowes et al., 2017); we show that changes on the political side can lead to fast changes in social norms.
 Our paper also adds to a recent theoretical literature on social norms (e.g., Bénabou and Tirole, 2011; Acemoglu and Jackson, 2017) by studying how new information may lead to unraveling of such norms.
-Our findings also speak to a cross-disciplinary literature on the consequences of political actions, both theoretical (e.g., Lohmann, 1993) and empirical (e.g., Madestam et al., 2013).
-Methodologically, this paper also relates to a literature on the measurement of sensitive attitudes, which includes approaches such as the "randomized response technique" (Warner, 1965), the "list experiment" (Raghavarao and Federer, 1979), the "endorsement experiment" (Sniderman and Piazza, 1993), and the "lost letter technique" (Milgram, 1977).
-In our study, the private donation decision provides a measure based on revealed preference, where concerns about social desirability are minimized due to anonymity.
+Our findings also speak to a cross-disciplinary literature on the consequences of political actions, both theoretical (e.g., Lohmann, 1993) and empirical (e.g., Madestam et al., 2013).8

 Our work also relates to existing papers studying the economic consequences of conformity.
-Prendergast (1993) identifies rational incentives for managers to conform to supervisors' opinions in order to appear competent, which in turn hampers information transmission.
-Andreoni, Nikiforakis and Siegenthaler (2017) study 'conformity traps,' situations where groups of individuals fail to coordinate on a beneficial action due to individual incentives to conform to the predominant and inefficient behavior.
+Prendergast (1993) identifies rational incentives for managers to conform to supervisors' opinions in order to appear competent, which in turn hampers information transmission, while Bernheim (1994) shows that social concerns can lead to formation of social norms.
+Developing these ideas, Morris (2001) shows that the fear of being seen as biased could completely shut down information transmission from an advisor to a decision-maker.
+Ali and Bénabou (2016) and Ali and Lin (2013) study how social image concerns can give rise to pro-social behavior by non-altruistic individuals, in the contexts of contributions to public goods and voter turnout, respectively.9 Andreoni, Nikiforakis and Siegenthaler (2017) study 'conformity traps,' situations where groups of individuals fail to coordinate on a beneficial action due to individual incentives to conform to the predominant and inefficient behavior.
 In a laboratory experiment they find, in particular, that opinion polls can facilitate changes of norms that benefit the group.
 Their setting, however, is one of full information, and thus opinion polls facilitate switching from one equilibrium to another.
 Our model has incomplete information and features a unique equilibrium, and elections can change the beliefs about the distribution of other people's opinions (though we do not take a position on whether overcoming conformity is necessarily socially beneficial).
-In a different setting, Kets and Sandroni (2016) study the trade-off between the performance of conforming versus diverse groups of individuals.

 Our paper also contributes to a recent experimental literature on the effect of social norms on behavior.
 Krupka and Weber (2013) show that elicited social norms predict changes in behavior across variants of the dictator game.
 Bursztyn, González and Yanagizawa-Drott (2018) directly manipulate perceived social norms, which in turn changes behavior.
-Here, our interest is in evaluating how natural processes aggregating information about private opinions (such as an election) can lead to fast changes on behavior through an erosion of existing social norms.
-Our approach also allows us to evaluate, using revealed preference, how updates about existing norms change both the way people express themselves and the way people judge others for expressing themselves.
+Here, our interest is in evaluating how natural processes aggregating information about private opinions (such as an election)

-The remainder of this paper proceeds as follows.
-We introduce a simple framework formalizing our argument in Section 2.
-In Section 3, we present the design and results from the two versions of the stigma associated with consuming and discussing certain news sources on the far side of the political spectrum.
-Increases in public expression of such views can thus lead to increases in individuals' overall exposure to them, and more exposure might eventually lead to changes in privately-held views, via persuasion or simple conformism.
+An increase in public expression of such views can thus lead to an increase in individuals' overall exposure to them, and more exposure might eventually lead to changes in privately-held views, via persuasion or simple conformism.